willmusolf/CheeseHacks-2022/README.md

 # degreemate

 A single-page web application that provides major recommendations for students at the University of Wisconsin-Madison based on their previously completed courses.
-An (unofficial) UW transcript is required!
+An (unofficial) UW transcript is required.

 Created by Andrew Logan, Will Musolf, Cooper Nasiedlak, and David Viggiano.
 Developed in 24 hours for CheeseHacks 2022, a University of Wisconsin-Madison hackathon.
-Special thanks to WebDev UW and the Google Developer Student Club for putting on a great event!
+Special thanks to WebDev UW and the Google Developer Student Club for putting on a great event.

 > Running the backend from MacOS has proved troublesome with CORS permissions.
 Recommended that it is run from a Windows machine.